steveloughran/hadoop-trunk/hadoop-common-project/hadoop-common/src/site/markdown/filesystem/fsdatainputstream.md

 #### Postconditions

-The amount of data read is the less of the length or the amount of data available from the specified positiom
+The amount of data read is the less of the length or the amount of data available from the specified position:

     let available = min(length, len(data)-position)
     buffer'[offset..(offset+available-1)] = data[position..position+available -1]